 Journal of Veterinary Internal Medicine (JVIM) – Most recent articles to read

-- Ethical concern regarding “Magnetic resonance imaging features of bilateral multiloculated extraneural ganglion cysts of the occipito-atlanto-axial joint causing hypoglossal nerve paralysis in a dog”by Michael Brückner on March 26, 2026
+- Response to ethical concern regarding “Magnetic resonance imaging features of bilateral multiloculated extraneural ganglion cysts of the occipito-atlanto-axial joint causing hypoglossal nerve paralysis in a dog”by Minha Ji on April 1, 2026

 Journal of Small Animal Practice (JSAP) – Most recent articles to read